 Most taxpayers claim the standard deduction.
-For 2021, the standard deduction has slightly increased.
-The amounts are now $12,550 for single filers and $25,100 for those filing jointly ($18,800 for head of household filers).
-If you are filing as a married couple, an additional $1,350 is added to the standard deduction for each person age 65 and older.
-If you are single and age 65 or older, an additional deduction of $1,700 can be made.
+For 2022, the standard deduction has slightly increased.
+The amounts are now $12,950 for single filers and $25,900 for those filing jointly ($19,400 for head of household filers).
+If you are filing as a married couple, an additional $1,400 is added to the standard deduction for each spouse age 65 and older or blind.
+If you are single, an additional deduction of $1,750 can be made.

 Increased Child Tax Credit

 The American Rescue Plan Act (ARPA) extended the Child Tax Credit (CTC) for the tax year of 2021 only.
-For 2021, the child tax credit for children under 6 years old is $3,600, and for children 6-17, it is $3,000.
-This is an increase from the maximum child tax credit of $2,000 per qualifying child.
-The maximum benefit would go to individuals making up to $75,000 and couples filing jointly making up to $150,000.
-This money is fully refundable.
+For 2021, the child tax credit for children under 6 years old was $3,600, and for children 6-17, it was $3,000.
+Starting in 2022, the credit reverted back to the rules in the Tax Cuts and Jobs Act (TCJA), with a maximum tax credit of $2,000 for each qualifying child.

 State and Local Tax (SALT) Deduction

-Under the 2017 Tax Cuts and Jobs Act (TCJA) state and local tax deductions (SALT) remain at a combined total of $10,000 (or $5,000 for married taxpayers filing separately) for state income and property taxes.
-This deduction amount is set to remain through 2025.
+Under the 2017 Tax Cuts and Jobs Act (TCJA) state and local tax deductions (SALT) remain capped at a combined total of $10,000 (or $5,000 for married taxpayers filing separately).
+This deduction limitation is set to remain through 2025.

 Medical Expense Deduction

-The 2021 threshold for deducting medical expenses is 7.5% of AGI.
-The adjusted-gross-income threshold was slated to jump from 7.5% to 10% after 2018, but Coronavirus-related relief legislation in 2020 made permanent the 7.5% figure.
+The 2022 threshold for deducting medical expenses is 7.5% of AGI.
+You must itemize your deductions to deduct these medical expenses.
 The IRS website, www.IRS.gov, provides a long list of expenses that qualify as "medical expenses" so it can be a good idea to keep track of yours if you think they may qualify.